 Choosing the right whirlybird

-• Home size and type: Larger homes or those with complex rooflines may need multiple whirlybirds for optimal airflow.
+- Consider the size and type of your home.
+Larger homes or complex rooflines may need multiple whirlybirds.

 Factors to Consider When Choosing a Whirly Bird